algolia/github-awesome-autocomplete/README.md

 #### Are my private repositories sent somewhere?

-**NO**, your list of private repositories remains in your local storage.
+By default your list of private repositories remains in your local storage.
+You can allow us to crawl your private repositories with a "Connect with GitHub" (oauth2) action.
+Your private repositories are then stored securely in our index and only you will be able to search them.

-#### Is the extension collecting my private data?

-**NO**, the extension doesn't collect any of your private data.
-Your private data remains in your browser and you'll only use Algolia's API to search for public repositories and users.

-#### I've just created a new private repository, why is it not searchable?
+#### My private repository is not searchable, what can I do?

 You need to refresh your local list of private repositories: